mariohernandez/mariohernandezio/src/index.md

   alt: 'Portrait of Mario Hernandez'
   bio: 'I am a Front-End Developer and Head of Learning living in Los Angeles. '
 footer: '&copy; 2021 - Mario Hernandez'
+metaDesc: 'Mario Hernandez is a front-end developer living in Los Angeles'

 ---

 # Welcome to the blog of Mario Hernandez